webteckie/keystonejs-stub/README.md

         );

-- To test list hooks you must call:

-        stubKeystone.runHooks(doc);

-- To test list virtuals you must first set a document item in the list:
+- To test list virtuals, methods, and statics you must first set a document item in the list:

         SampleListModel.setDoc(doc);

+If you need to enable logging on keystonejs-stub then set (windows) or export (linux) any of the following debug tags:

+    keystone
+    list
+    model
+    schema

+For example:

+    export DEBUG=list,schema,model,listmodel && npm test

+This is work-in-progress and based on current needs.
 Feel free to send improvements!

 # License